kztk-m/EILC/src/notes.md

 Thus, we may focus on the treatment of Γ and C.

+(2021-10-12) Now I feel that the map API is reasonably complex.

 # Discussions on Higher-Order APIs

 A interesting problem comes form Giarrusso et al.'s paper: What happens if APIs contains higher-orderness?